6DammK9/nai-anime-pure-negative-prompt/ch05/recipes/215cevo-karmix.md

 ## Notice ##

 - I do not put in the [README_XL](../README_XL.MD) because it needs to be explored, meanwhile it starts to be not 100% original idea.
-This time I rely on [Karmix](../../ch02/karmix.md) and [9527R](https://civitai.com/models/176449/9527-detail-realistic-xl) (the realistic finetune over 215c).
+This time I rely on [Karmix](../../ch02/karmix.md) and [9527R](https://civitai.com/models/176449/9527-detail-realistic-xl) (the realistic finetune over 215c), or [JANKU v4](https://civitai.com/models/1277670/janku-v4-nsfw-trained-noobai-eps-rouwei-illustrious-xl).

 - *From the experience in ch05, all WeightedSum (default $\alpha=0.5$) are enhanced with "BasinSum".
 Math proof...
 [Rebasin](../../ch01/readme.md) has expected value in $\alpha$ obviously*